Check-in Meetings

 Have a Consistent Meeting Schedule

 Make sure to have a regular meeting schedule to improve team participation and planning.
-Whether it’s daily or weekly, inform all team members ahead about meeting time to help them schedule accordingly.
+Whether it’s daily or weekly, inform all team members ahead of time to help them schedule accordingly.

-You can use appointment scheduling tools such as Fluentbooking to set a convenient time and send reminders to team members before any check in meetings.
+You can use appointment scheduling tools like FluentBooking to set a convenient time and send reminders to team members before any check-in meetings.

 Select Participants Wisely